bugzilla/bugzilla/docs/en/rst/customizing/writing-extensions.rst

 * Add descriptions for the identifiers for your setting and choices (setting_name, some_option etc.) to the hash defined in :file:`global/setting-descs.none.tmpl`.
-Do this in a hook:
+Do this in a template hook:
   :file:`hook/global/setting-descs-settings.none.tmpl`.
 Your code can see the hash variable; just set more members in it.